udbhav-s/eCTF-2025-MSU/README.md

-# eCTF Insecure Example
+# MSU 2025 eCTF design - Secure Satellite TV Decoder

-This repository holds the insecure example design for an eCTF Satellite TV System.
+This repository holds the MSU team's design for an eCTF Satellite TV System, written in Rust and Python.

 ## Layout